-The Human Rights Institute serves as the focal point for human rights activities at Georgetown Law, and, in so doing, promotes Georgetown Law's role as a key actor in the human rights community.
+The Human Rights Institute (HRI) is the focal point of human rights at Georgetown Law and helps ensure the Law Center’s place as a center of excellence in human rights

 HRI’s mission is to promote understanding of and

 respect for human rights and the practice of human

 rights law, and to develop Georgetown Law’s place

 To carry out its mission, HRI works closely with the broad range of human rights faculty and staff experts at the Law Center as well as leaders in the global human rights movement, and manages programs and projects to generate and advance the research, writing, and advocacy work of students, alumni, and faculty.

 HRI's Work engages the human rights movement through its Projects and Research.
 Throughout the year, HRI hosts Events, providing the human rights community off and on campus with opportunities to discuss and learn about emerging human rights issues and challenges in the field.